niembro64/GithubSearch/README.md

 ## Developer Notes

 - Jotai is awesome this is my first time using it, and I will be suggesting it for smaller projects in the future.
 MOBX was an absolute pain to try to get working from scratch (you can see it in my commit history)
-- I was clear to use the requirements type description even if the naming scheme was different than what github gives you
+- I was clear to use the requirements type description even if the naming scheme was different than what github gives you.
+Once again full use of TypeScript typings made this no problem.
   - full_name vs fullName
   - stargazers_count vs stargazersCount
   - created_at vs createdAt
 - ID (string) vs ID (number) mismatch: For quite a while I was getting errors regarding string vs numbers for IDs, and I was confused because I was using the same data structure as the example.
 I eventually realized that the example id and github id differ in type.
+- It was fun to set up Docker, which I had not used before.
+It was a good learning experience and something I've wanted to touch for quite some time.

 ////////////////////////////////////////////